MSSE Student Handbook

 If a concern arises about the academic program, students should bring it to the attention of the DGS.
 Specific course concerns should be brought to the attention of the instructor.
 If, after a meeting with the DGS, the issue has not been dealt with satisfactorily, students should contact the UMSEC administration.

 Student Grievance Procedures Academic Grievances - An All-University Student Academic Grievance Policy exists to resolve "complaints brought by students regarding the University's provision of education and academic services affecting their role as students."
-Copies of the policy and information about its implementation are available from the Grievance Office in 658 Heller Hall (612-624-1030).
+Students may refer to the policy for addressing student academic complaints for more information.

-Crime statistics can be found on the University of Minnesota Police website.
+Crime statistics and campus safety information can be found on the University of Minnesota Police website.

 Commencement Attendance Eligibility